radicle-dev/radicle-upstream/proxy/API.md

 Request JSON object:

+- `domain_type`: The type of domain under which the project will be registered.
-- `org_id`: ID of the organization under which the project will be registered.
+- `domain_id`: ID of the domain under which the project will be registered.
 - `project_name`: Name of the project to use in the registry.
 - `maybe_coco_id`: Optional librad ID for the project, used for mutual attestation.